tenstorrent/tt-metal/CONTRIBUTING.md

 ### Skipping CI/CD for documentation updates
 - CI/CD can be skipped for *documentation only* updates that incur no functional change.
 - Upon submitting a PR and getting the necessary appovals:
-  - Click Squash and Merge; DONT CONFIRM
+  - Click Squash and Merge
-  - Edit the top level commit message by prepending the token `[skip ci]`
+  - Before confirming, edit the top level commit message by prepending the token `[skip ci]`
     - Example: `[skip ci] #9999: Update CONTRIBUTING.md`

 ### Documentation